openownership/bods-dev-handbook/style_guide.md

 Descriptions with a link to a codelist should be phrased as - '\<description\>, using the \<name\> codelist.'

 Descriptions should also:
-- refer to property names using backquotes E.g. "\`id\` is required" (*wip - why backquotes specifically?*)
+- refer to names using backquotes E.g. "\`id\` is required" (*wip - why backquotes specifically?*)
-- refer to property values, whether example free text strings or values from a codelist, using single quotes.
+- refer to values, whether example free text strings or values from a codelist, using single quotes.
 E.g. "the given name for Johann Sebastian Bach is 'Johann Sebastian'"
 - use plain text only, without markup (eg. no \[Markdown\](https://en.wikipedia.org/wiki/Markdown) or similar syntax)
 - place URLs in brackets by the appropriate word or phrase or at the end of the sentence